-Stockholders intending to participate by remote communication should notify the Bank by sending an e-mail to OCSSTOCKS@chinabank.ph on or before June 11, 2020.
-Stockholders may cast their votes through an online voting system.
-The procedures for registration and verification, online voting, and participation in the meeting through remote communication can be accessed through the China Bank's website, www.chinabank.ph.
+Stockholders intending to participate by remote communication and exercise the right to vote in absentia should notify the Bank by sending an e-mail to OCSSTOCKS@chinabank.ph and register through the Bank's online registration system on or before June 11, 2020.
+All information submitted shall be subject to verification and validation of the Corporate Secretary.
+After verification and validation, an e-mail containing their log-in details for the online voting system shall be sent to the stockholders.
+The procedures for online registration and verification, online voting in absentia, and participation in the meeting through remote communication are set forth in Schedule "B" of the Definitive Information Statement which can be accessed through China Bank's website, www.chinabank.ph/asm2020.

-Approval of the Minutes of Annual Meeting of Stockholders on May 2, 2019
+4. Approval of the Minutes of Annual Meeting of Stockholders on May 2, 2019

-Stockholders will be asked to approve the minutes of the stockholders' meeting held on May 2, 2019, which contain, among others, the annual report to stockholders and approval of financial statements, ratification of all acts of the Board of Directors, Executive Committee, other committees and Management, during the fiscal year 2018 and immediately preceding the meeting, election of the Board of Directors, appointment of external auditor, delegation to the Board of Directors of power to amend by-laws, and announcement of the declaration of cash dividends.
+Stockholders will be asked to approve the minutes of the stockholders' meeting held on May 2, 2019, which contain, among others, the annual report to stockholders and approval of financial statements, ratification of all acts of the Board of Directors, Executive Committee, other committees and Management, during the fiscal year 2018 and immediately preceding the meeting, election of the Board of Directors, appointment of external auditor, delegation to the Board of Directors of power to amend bylaws, and announcement of the declaration of cash dividends.
 The minutes may be accessed through the China Bank's website.